 Key Takeaways:

-• To preserve evidence, identify the camera type (traffic, red-light, security, or dashcam), determine ownership, and submit a request immediately.
-Include specific details such as the accident date, location, vehicle info, and any supporting visuals.
+- To preserve evidence, identify the camera type (traffic, red-light, business security, residential, or dashcam), determine the owner, and submit your request immediately.
+Include the accident date, exact location, vehicle descriptions, and any visuals that support your claim.

-• Footage showing who ran a red light or failed to yield can significantly accelerate claims and increase settlement amounts.
+- Footage showing who ran a red light or failed to yield can speed up the claims process and significantly increase settlement value.

-• If agencies deny access, ignore your requests, or delay releasing footage, a personal injury attorney can file legal demands or subpoenas.
+- If agencies won’t release footage or delay responses, a personal injury attorney can issue legal demands or subpoenas to secure the video before it’s deleted.

 Traffic Camera Video and Your Accident

 You’re driving through a packed California intersection when another car suddenly crashes into yours.
 It’s jarring and so many things happen in just seconds.
 In the chaos, details blur.
 Who had the right of way?
 Who ran the red light?
-Who turned too fast?
-You’re sure it wasn’t you, but proving that is another story.
+Who turned too quickly?
+You know it wasn’t you, but proving it is another story.

-One of the clearest ways to support your version of events is through traffic camera footage.
-The problem is, getting it isn’t always simple.
-Different agencies control different cameras, and the clock starts ticking the moment the crash happens.
+Traffic camera footage offers one of the clearest and most reliable records of a crash, but getting it isn’t always simple.
+Different agencies control different cameras, and many overwrite their video within days, so the clock starts ticking the moment the accident happens.

 But before anything else, it helps to know what to do after a car accident.
-This guide teaches you who to contact, how fast you should act, what details to include in your request, and why you need traffic camera footage for your case.
+This guide explains who to contact, how quickly you should act, what details to include in your request, and why this camera footage is important for your claim in California.

-How to Get Traffic Camera Footage in California After a Crash
+How to Request Traffic Camera Footage in California After a Crash

-Traffic footage can help you and involved parties know exactly what happened.
-But you may wonder how to obtain a traffic camera video of a car accident in California.
+Traffic footage can help everyone involved understand exactly what happened.
+If you’re wondering how to get or access traffic camera footage of a car accident in California.
 Take note of the steps below:

 1. Identify what type of camera captured the accident

+Different camera types require different request methods, so knowing what may have recorded the crash is important.
 Recall where the crash happened.
 Was it on a highway, a busy intersection, or near a storefront?
-The type of camera also matters.
-Areas you can check:
+Look for:

-• Traffic cameras – Usually mounted on poles at major intersections or freeways.
-Caltrans or city transportation departments manage some of them.
+- Traffic cameras – Mounted on poles at intersections or freeways, managed by Caltrans or city transportation departments.

-Note that most live-streaming traffic cameras are designed for real-time monitoring, rather than recording footage.
+Note that most live-streaming traffic cameras – including some Caltrans camera – are designed for real-time monitoring, rather than recording footage.
 So if you’re hoping to access footage, act fast and manage your expectations; there’s no guarantee the camera recorded anything useful.

 2. Figure out who owns the camera

 Once you know what kind of camera may have caught the crash, it’s time to find out who owns it or is responsible for its operation.
-You can approach or reach out to:
+Ownership determines whether you file a Public Records Act (PRA) request or contact a private owner directly.

 To identify ownership, you can:

-• Check for agency signage near the pole or traffic signal.
+- Check for signage on the pole or traffic signal

 3. Submit a formal request quickly